-WordPress | A new website for the Port Aransas Art Center with more modern look and capabilities that is also more cost-effective | WordPress free templates and reasonably-priced hosting plans help nonprofits look sharp online, and they are social sharing- and mobile-friendly.
+WordPress | A new website for the Port Aransas Art Center with more modern look and capabilities that is also cost-effective | WordPress free templates and reasonably-priced hosting plans help nonprofits look sharp online, and they are social sharing- and mobile-friendly.
 Many nonprofits I have encountered have older websites, some dating back to ten or fifteen years, and they keep needlessly patching them together and updating plugins, etc.

 GuideStar | Gold Seal | To flesh-out a nonprofit profile on GuideStar to the Gold Seal level or higher takes time and thought, but no financial investment on the part of the nonprofit.
 The process is free, but the long-term effect on credibility can be substantial when it comes to encouraging major gifts.
 Securing a higher level “seal” demonstrates your commitment to transparency and it provides an objective overview of your operations.
 Nonprofits can also enable donations via GuideStar right from their profiles.

-GreatNonprofits | 2018 Top Rated Nonprofit | Testimonials and word-of-mouth endorsements are highly influential when it comes to donors giving with confidence and at greater levels.
+GreatNonprofits | 2019 Top Rated Nonprofit | Testimonials and word-of-mouth endorsements are highly influential when it comes to donors giving with confidence and at greater levels.
 We attained the “top rated” badge in 2018 and renewed the seal in 2019.
 This nonprofit is now on schedule to refresh its information on GuideStar and GreatNonprofits in the first few months of each year, in order to secure the latest seals and place the new ones on the website.

-MailChimp | E-newsletters produced on a regular basis (once-monthly in this case), keep the drum beating in the hearts of nonprofit partners and supporters.
-They keep your nonprofit before your constituents, keep you compliant with the CAN SPAM Act, they are a meaningful way to recognize donors, and more.
+MailChimp | E-newsletters produced on a regular basis (once-monthly), keep the drum beating for nonprofit partners and supporters.
+They keep the organization before its constituents, keep it compliant with the CAN SPAM Act, they are a meaningful way to recognize donors, and more.
 Consistent communications are key to any successful development program.
-When you click on the link above, you will see several of my creations during 2018, writing and design.
+When you click on the link above, you will see several of my creations during 2018 and 2019, writing and design (though June).
 The Art Center had been maintaining an email list on MailChimp, but it had not been e-blasting to the entire constituency on a regular basis.
+We changed that.

-Brochures and Publications | Organizations that welcome the public often needs professional “take away” brochures at the front desk that provide basic information and provide basic information for future visits.
-Board member Laura Griffith and I produced a new “takeaway” brochure for the Port Aransas Art Center created with a Microsoft Office template and printed locally.
-I have also used Microsoft Word to produce a downloadable membership form (for those who prefer sending check donations), and a case for support for the debt retirement campaign (viewable via the link on ISSUU).
+Brochures and Publications | Organizations that welcome the public often need attractive, professional “take away” brochures that provide general information.
+Board member Laura Griffith and I produced a new “take away” front desk brochure for the Port Aransas Art Center with a Microsoft Office template and printed it locally.
+I also used Microsoft Word to produce a downloadable membership form (for those who prefer sending check donations in the mail), and a case for support for the debt retirement campaign (viewable via the link on ISSUU).

 YouTube | Videos are exceedingly popular way for the public to access information and YouTube is the second largest search engine in the world after Google Search.
 I created a new YouTube profile and using Adobe Spark Video, created an initial group of videos to start.

 Instagram | Visual communications continue to grow in popularity with the public and Instagram is a major player in this realm.
 I created this platform and I have suggested the Art Center advertise on it in the future.
 It has become a major player in the advertising arena.
 I found during my tenure that this platform is a beloved place for liking and chatting.
 I have also found a few prospective partners who are active there.

 Pinterest | Pinterest is a major online traffic “driver,” and it thrives on visual imagery.
 I created this profile and through my final month, I was pleased some 5,000 visited its posts monthly.
 This platform is perfect for visual organizations and it provided the opportunity to share media stories and partner links in an attractive format.

-Yelp | As an institution that welcomes the public, the Art Center needed a Yelp profile and we launched it in 2018.
-I have also worked to establish new relationships with Foursquare (an important geolocation platform), and TripAdvisor (which has a strong tie to the local Chamber of Commerce).
-A member of the Board on her own created a Google Business profile for the Art Center as well during 2018 and it has been very helpful.
+Yelp and More| As an institution that welcomes the public, the Art Center needed a Yelp profile and we launched it in 2018.
+We also established new relationships with Foursquare (an important geolocation platform), and TripAdvisor (which has a strong tie to the local Chamber of Commerce).
+A member of the Board on her own created a Google My Business profile for the Art Center as well during 2018, and it has also been very helpful.
 In the case of each of these platforms, more work is being planned.
 Stay tuned!

 Stewardship and Fundraising

-The Art Center already had a devoted core group of supporters, but in order to retire remaining debt on its new facility and to expand its infrastructure in order to offer more programs for youth and adults year-round, more fundraising and a professional development program for the long-term is required.
+The Art Center already had a devoted, core group of supporters, but in order to retire remaining debt on its new facility and to expand its infrastructure in order to offer more programs for youth and adults year-round, more fundraising and a professional development program for the long-term is required.

-We also investigated ways to enhance the Art Center’s annual membership program with new benefits (a few partners have been enlisted on the website), to cultivate and better involve members capable of giving more, and we are reaching out to new program partners.
+We also investigated ways to enhance the Art Center’s annual membership program with new benefits (new partners have been enlisted on the website), to cultivate and better involve members capable of giving more, and we are reached out to new program partners.
 By strengthening the membership program and moving capable supporters up to higher levels over time, we know we can increase the size and number of donations.